WELCOME to Eshowe.com – the site that brings you all information on things to do in and around Eshowe, Zululand.

 The Boardwalk, the first of its kind in Southern Africa and exclusive to Eshowe, is a 150 metre walkway built above the forest floor, which allows visitors to view the flora, fauna and avifauna at a comfortable level.
 It ends with a 20 metre high tower, offering dramatic views of both the forest canopy and surrounding countryside.
 The Boardwalk employs a number of trained birding guides who are available to show visitors some of the delights of the forest.

-Here one can call up the Green Coucal or see Long-Crested Eagles, as well as the rare Spotted Thrush and many other forest dwellers.
+Here one can spot the shy Narina Trogon or see Long-Crested Eagles, as well as the rare Spotted Thrush and many other forest dwellers.
 The Ironwoods, Wild Plums and other forest giants give shelter to orchids, clivias, bushbuck, duiker, narina trogons, Delegorgue’s pigeon and wood owls.
 One hundred and eighty different wildflower species blossom in the grasslands, and Eshowe is one of very few towns in the country which has trees in flower every day of the year!

 Eshowe offers a window on history as it is the oldest town in Zululand.
 King Cetshwayo was born and died here and it was King Mpande who first invited the Norwegian missionary, Reverend Ommund Oftebro, to set up his mission station here in 1861, thereby forever changing the face of Eshowe.